 Many believe the number of people who call themselves vegans could now be in the millions.

-Many celebrities, including Ariana Grande, Miley Cyrus and tennis ace Venus Williams are vegans, and they've talked publicly about it raising awareness.
+Many celebrities, including Ariana Grande, The Voice UK coach will.i.am and tennis ace Venus Williams are vegans and talk publicly about it.

-There's also been a big rise in vegan cafes and restaurants meaning there's much more choice.
+There's also been a big rise in vegan cafes and restaurants, and vegan options being added to menus, meaning there's much more choice.

-The 2018 series of The Great British Bake Off will be having a 'vegan week' to add to the regular challenges such as 'bread week'.
+The 2018 series of The Great British Bake Off introduced a 'vegan week' to add to the regular challenges such as 'bread week'.

 Bake Off judge Paul Hollywood told the BBC: "Veganism seems to be growing and we wanted to represent that."